grum-tez/archetype-docs/docs/cli/network.md

 The mockup mode is used to [test smart contracts](/docs/tests/introduction).
 It runs smart contracts locally without the need to interact with a network.

 :::warning
-The mockup mode requires the Tezos client to be installed and executed with the command `tezos-client`.
+The mockup mode requires the Tezos client to be installed and executed with the command `octez-client`.
 Please refer to [this page](https://assets.tqtezos.com/docs/setup/1-tezos-client/) for installation instructions.
 See instructions below to configure `completium-cli` to use the Tezos client.
 :::

 The following command must be run the first time and every time you need to reinitialise it: